lauri3new/SinglePageApp/README.md

 **API Source: https://jsonplaceholder.typicode.com**

-Please use the above API to write a simple single page app in either React+Redux or Angular2 framework.

-Clone this repo to your local dir.
+Simple single page app using React+Redux.

-## Requirements
+## Features

 - List all users' names with a link
-- When I click a user it should take me to another page where it displays all the user's(current selection) post
+- When user clicked you are taken to another page where it displays all the user's(current selection) post
-- When I click a post it should take me to another page where it displays all the post's(current selection) comments
+- When post clicked you are taken to another page where it displays all the post's(current selection) comments

-## Commit procedure

-If you click Projects tab above in GITHUB, you will find some issues.
-Your are welcome to split those issues to smaller issues.

-When you are ready to start coding, please follow these GIT Flow procedure.

-- Move an issue you like to work on to "In Progress"
-- Create a local git branch on your product folder aligning with the issue that you are currently working on
-- Commit & Push everything relates to that issue in that new branch
-- When you are done with that issue, create a Pull Request in GITHUB from your branch on to Master.
-- When you are ready to pick another story, go to Master branch and create another branch aligning with the issue that you picked.
-- and so on

-## Extra mile
+## Styling

-You are also welcome to use

-- Yeoman
-- Grunt
-- Bootstrap
+- Bootstrap CSS + some inline styling
-- Bower
-- Sass

-etc.